-The Panel has detailed the factors that it considers in making its determination of the standard in its decision, "AEMC Reliability Panel 2016, System Restart Standard, Draft Report, 25 August 2016".
-This draft determination explains how the Panel has reviewed and determined the standard in accordance with the SRAS objective.
+The Panel has detailed the factors that it considered in making its determination of the standard in its decision, "AEMC Reliability Panel 2016, System Restart Standard, Final Determination, 15 December 2016".
+This final determination explains how the Panel has reviewed and determined the standard in accordance with the SRAS Objective.
 The Panel's decision with respect to the other requirements of the standard in clause 8.8.3(aa) are outlined below.